letea/prettier-config/README.md

 ```

 ### semi: true
-Make sure where is the end of the line for developer.
+Make sure where is the end of the line to developers.
 ``` javascript
 // true
 console.log("1");